mrnigelalford/bookit/README.md

 ### originating the contracts used here
-  The supporting contracts needs to be set in order proxy, manager, royalties.
+  The supporting contracts needs to be set in order
+  1. proxy
+  2. exchange (needs approx 6tez)
+  3. manager
+  4. royalties.

   The proxy address will be sent to the manager manager will need exchange addresses

   [extra documentation](https://github.com/rarible/tezos-protocol-contracts/blob/9c83e34ec41ef66f3ac4f286d2dce8002ccda70e/exchange-v2/README.md)

 You'll need funds for most interactions with smart contracts.
-The testing for this project is based on Ithacanet
+The testing for this project is based on Kathmandu

 Ex.
 Deploy contract via completium
 ```